 Core ValuesThe four Core Values of alignment, built-in quality, transparency, and program execution represent the fundamental beliefs that are key to SAFe’s effectiveness.
 These guiding principles help dictate behavior and action for everyone who participates in a SAFe portfolio.

-SAFe is based on three primary bodies of knowledge: Agile Development, Lean Product Development, and Systems Thinking.
+SAFe is based on four primary bodies of knowledge: Agile development, Lean product development, systems thinking, and DevOps.
 That makes SAFe broad, deep and scaleable.
 But at its core, SAFe places the highest value on four things: alignment, built-in quality, transparency, and program execution.
 These are illustrated in Figure 1 and described in the following sections.

 Like cars out of alignment, misaligned companies can develop serious problems.
 They are hard to steer, and they don’t respond well to changes in direction .
 Even if it’s clear where everyone thinks they’re headed, the vehicle is unlikely to get them there.

 Alignment is needed to keep pace with fast change, disruptive competitive forces, and geographically distributed teams.
 While empowered, Agile Teams are good (even great), but the responsibility for strategy and alignment cannot rest with the combined opinions of the teams, no matter how good they are.
 Instead, alignment must rely on the Enterprise business objectives.
 Here are some of the ways how SAFe supports alignment:

 - Alignment starts with the strategy and investment decisions at the Portfolio level and is reflected in Strategic Themes, Portfolio Vision, and the Portfolio Backlog, and the outcomes of Participatory Budgeting.
 In turn, this informs the Vision, Roadmap, and the backlogs at all levels of SAFe.
 Continuous Exploration with Customer Centricity and Design Thinking gathers the inputs and perspectives from a diverse group of stakeholders and information sources to ensure that the items in the backlogs contain economically prioritized and refined work, ready for teams to implement.
 All work is visible, debated, resolved and transparent.